Sprout-Informatics/sc-cellementary/03-scrna-seq-qc-walkthrough.md

 ## Prerequisites

 Before starting, make sure you have:
-- RStudio Server running on your VM (see the VM setup guide)
-- Seurat and tidyverse installed
-- A working directory set up for your analysis
+- Set up a VM
+- Installed R

 ---